-- 1. Development Activity Report continues to indicate a mixture of housing types is being constructed. - 2.
+- Development Activity Report continues to indicate a mixture of housing types is being constructed. - 2.
 Total housing stock increases by at least 11,750 new units by the year 2040. - 3.
 At least 20% of all new residential units in new develops are provided as affordable housing. - 4.
 At least 5,555 units of affordable rental housing are created or preserved by the year 2040. - 5.
 At least 5,040 affordable owner-occupied housing units are created or preserved by the year 2040. - 6.
-Increase the number of affordable units created using the density bonus provisions of zoning ordinances by 10% annually. - 7.
-Increase the number of landlords and property management companies that provide housing for Housing Choice Voucher program participants and other low-income households by 10 each year. - 8.
-Prevent homelessness for 40 households annually. - 9.
-Expand local emergency homeless shelter capacity by at least 10 units/beds. - 10.
-At least 20 homeless households move into permanent housing each year. - 11.
+The County loses no more than 1% of total affordable housing stock each year. - 7.
+Increase the number of affordable units created using the density bonus provisions of zoning ordinances by 10% annually. - 8.
+Increase the number of landlords and property management companies that provide housing for Housing Choice Voucher program participants and other low-income households by 10 each year. - 9.
+Prevent homelessness for 40 households annually. - 10.
+Expand local emergency homeless shelter capacity by at least 10 units/beds. - 11.
+At least 20 homeless households move into permanent housing each year. - 12.
 Increase the supply of affordable and accessible housing for seniors and persons with a disability by at least 150 units by the year 2030.